OCP-on-NERC/docs/architecture/observability/use-cases.md

 For sure, some universal ideas will be covered and can be used as a starting point for other approaches.
 Every topic should also covering musts, possible problems, what-not-to, and outlooks.

+Main goal is, solving the personas problem.
+Then quality, easiness, speed, and pro-active help (forecast, prevent).
+Depending on the definition, all the mentioned things can fall under quality.

+`When there is nothing left to get rid of, to not destroy the needed solution.`

 ## Who
 This will cover the personas
 - Professor